google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 you'll notice that the word 'resolution' doesn't appear.
 What the two applications output are just the dimensions, the numbers themselves.

-_Codec_, which is short for coder-decoder, is a compression format for video or audio data.
+_Codec_, which is short for _coder-decoder_, is a compression format for video or audio data.
 This is not the same as a file format.
 Think of the file format as the container and the codec as a way of arranging what's in the container.
 Different codecs are used for audio and video streams.
 Many file formats support